xplshn/a-utils/README.md

 12. `sed` implementation in Go, didn't add extensions. (doesn't comply, fails standard tests)
 13. `fin`, file info command, from Torgo, created by "as" and now maintained by @xplshn (me)
 14. `walk`, walk command, from Torgo, created by "as" and now maintained by @xplshn (me), this command walks a directory based on various rules and it print each file's full path to STDOUT
+15. `listen`, listens and announces on a network port, ported from Torgo
+16. `dial`, dials a network endpoint, ported from Torgo
-15. `relf`, a program that shows you the sections of an ELF file and can also guess what the unknown "sections" contain
+17. `relf`, a program that shows you the sections of an ELF file and can also guess what the unknown "sections" contain
-15. `demo`, just a demo of the `ccmd` pkg/library
+18. `demo`, just a demo of the `ccmd` pkg/library

 #### Contributions
 I am looking for contributors, in fact.
 I NEED THEM.
 This is an ambicious project.
 And if you wish to contribute, please do!
 By openning a PR here to add a POSIX compliant utility that you've implemented, or bringing up to my attention bugs in our programs.